Foundations of compulsory health insurance

 The examination of the insurance obligation is regulated by the cantons.
 Every canton is responsible for the examination of the insurance obligation of its own inhabitants and border workers.

-On the basis of art.
-18 para.
-2sexies KVG the Gemeinsame Einrichtung KVG is in charge of this task for the cantons of Aargau, Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Glarus, Uri the muncipalities of Cham, Risch Rotkreuz und the city of Zug.
+The Gemeinsame Einrichtung KVG is in charge of this task for the cantons of Aargau, Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Glarus and Uri as well as for the muncipalities of Cham, Risch Rotkreuz, Steinhausen und the city of Zug.

-Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in the EU, Iceland or Norway (art.
-18 para.
-2bis KVG).
+Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in the EU, Iceland or Norway.
 You can find detailed information under pensioners.

 Learn more about health insurance in Switzerland in the Federal Office of Public Healths’ brochure: The compulsory health insurance in a nutshell